ravendb/docs/Articles/Raven.Documentation.Articles/articles/choosing-the-best-nosql-database.markdown

 RavenDB is capable of handling very large datasets.
 Replications allow you to spread the load among multiple nodes.

-RavenDB doesn’t support automatic sharding, but you can shard your data according to your needs, as long as you configure it manually.
+RavenDB doesn't support automatic sharding, but you can shard your data according to your needs, as long as you configure it manually.

 ## Communication with Machines Outside Your Cluster